 In order to drive large or heavy vehicles such as a semi-trailer, tanker truck, or bus, drivers in Missouri are required to hold a Commercial Drivers License, also known as a CDL.
 Driving a large commercial vehicle requires greater skill, knowledge, and experience than simply driving a car.

-The process for getting your CDL can be complicated, as the requirements can vary from state to state.
-This article will help you navigate your CDL options and requirements, as well as give you a step-by-step guide for getting your CDL in Missouri.
+The process for getting your Missouri CDL can be complicated, as the requirements can vary from state to state.
+This article will help you navigate your CDL options and requirements, as well as give you a step-by-step guide on how to get a CDL in Missouri.

-Eligibility Requirements for a Missouri Commercial Driver’s License
+Eligibility Requirements for a Missouri CDL (Commercial Driver’s License)

 In Missouri, the commercial licensing process is regulated by the Missouri Department of Revenue and licensing requirements are set by the agency.

-- Age – You must be 18 years old to drive commercial intrastate (within Missouri only).
-At age 21, you may qualify to drive interstate (or across state lines).
+- Age: You must be 18 years old to drive commercial intrastate (within Missouri only).
+At age 21, you may qualify to drive interstate (across state lines).

 Steps to Apply for a Missouri CDL Permit and License

-- Attend a commercial drivers education program.
-While not required to qualify for a CDL, formal CDL training will teach you the skills required for safely driving a large commercial vehicle and will prepare you for all CDL knowledge and skills tests.
-Midwest Technical Institute offers a 20-day CDL Training Course at our Springfield, MO campus.
+- Complete entry-level driver training (ELDT) from a FMCSA (Federal Motor Carrier Safety Administration) approved trucking school.
+CDL training will teach you the skills required for safely driving a large commercial vehicle and prepare you for CDL knowledge and skills tests.
+MTI’s truck driving school in Missouri is recognized by the FMCSA as an approved ELDT provider and prepares students to pass the licensing exam and obtain a Class A CDL license in Missouri.
+MTI offers a 20-day CDL Training Course at our Springfield, MO campus.

-- Obtain your Commercial Learner’s Permit.
-Getting your Commercial Learner’s Permit (CLP) is a prerequisite to qualifying for a Commercial Driver’s License in Missouri.
+- Obtain your Commercial Learner’s Permit (CLP).
+Getting your CLP is a prerequisite to qualifying for a Commercial Driver’s License (CDL) in Missouri.
 To earn your CLP, you must pass the state’s written, road sign, and vision tests.
-A Missouri CLP is valid for 180 days.
-With a CLP, you are allowed to drive a commercial motor vehicle when accompanied by another driver or instructor with a CDL (with the exception of double/triple trailer or hazardous materials endorsements).
-You must hold the CLP for a minimum of 14 days before you can schedule your CDL tests with the state.
+Applicants for a CDL are required to hold a CLP for a minimum of 14 days prior to completing skills testing for a full CDL.
+At MTI, CDL Training Course students will be prepared to take the CDL permit exam the first week of class.
+This allows the student to drive while accompanied by a CDL driver (with the exception of double/triple trailer or hazardous materials endorsements).
+MTI students must obtain their CLP permit prior to field training.

 - Pass required knowledge and skills tests.
 There are three different classifications of CDL in Missouri – Class A, B, or C. Each classification is determined by the weight rating of the vehicle being driven and pulled.
 See What is the main difference between CDL-A and B?